Syria hails 'historic' Russia, China vetoes

 Western governments and human rights watchdogs have expressed mounting criticism of the council's failure to adopt any resolution on Syria, which has since mid-March been shaken by an unprecedented protest movement Assad has sought to crush using deadly force.

-In violence on Tuesday, at least 11 people were shot dead by security forces, including six in central Homs province and two in the northwest, said the Syrian Observatory for Human Rights.
+In the latest violence, at least 11 people were shot dead by security forces on Tuesday, including six in the central province of Homs and two in the northwest of the country, according to the Syrian Observatory for Human Rights.

-The other three were killed in various protest centres across the country, the Britain-based group said.
+The other three were killed in various centres of protest across the country, the Britain-based Observatory said.

 © 2011 AFP